OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-03.md

 ## 1 Peter 3:4

-but it should be the hidden person of the heart, with the imperishable quality of a gentle and quiet spirit, which is precious in the sight of God.
+but let it be the inner self, with the enduring beauty of a gentle and quiet spirit, which is valuable in God's eyes.

 ## 1 Peter 3:5

-For in this way the holy women of former times, who hoped in God, also used to adorn themselves, being subject to their own husbands,
+For in this manner, the holy women of the past, who placed their hope in God, used to adorn themselves, being supportive to their own husbands,

 ## 1 Peter 3:6

-just as Sarah obeyed Abraham, calling him lord; and you have proved to be her children if you do what is right without being frightened by any fear.
+just as Sarah obeyed Abraham, calling him lord; and you have become her children if you do what is right without giving way to fear.

 ## 1 Peter 3:7